Thursday, July 7, 2016

 “When they saw that I had been made responsible for preaching the good news to those without circumcision, even as Peter had been for those of the circumcision… and when they perceived the mission which was graciously entrusted to me, they, that is to say, James, Peter, and John, who were considered to be the pillars of the Church, welcomed Barnabas and me to their fellowship on the understanding that we were to go to the Gentiles and they to the Jews.”

 This dividing up of the workload, incidentally - Peter preaching to Jews and Paul to Gentiles - explains why Paul ended up in Rome and Peter went the other direction.
 Peter’s letters are addressed from Babylon.
-The entire nation of Israel had been deported to Babylon 600 years earlier, and a huge community of them still lived there.
+The entire nation of Israel had been deported to Babylon 600 years earlier, and a huge community of Jews still lived there.
 There is no support for the Catholic Church’s contention that Babylon meant Rome; Babylon meant Babylon.
 Scream as much and as loud as you want, Catholics, there is zero proof that Peter was ever in Rome.
 Repeating it, loudly and often, doesn't make it so.
 Esteemed Bible scholar Adam Clarke said:

 To me there is not the slightest evidence that St. Peter ever saw Rome; much less that he was first or indeed any bishop of that city.
 Those who mention his having been there, give us no evidence that they had any fact or history to vouch for their belief, but a sort of uncertain report that never attempts to show its origin or vouch for its truth."